Locol: Post-closure

 After the closure of the Locol flagship and its conversion to an event space, Patterson opened both a restaurant and a coffee shop (Alta Adams and Adams Coffee Shop, respectively) in Los Angeles.
 The restaurant takes its name from Patterson's now-closed San Francisco restaurant, Alta.
 The new restaurant has goals similar to Locol's, and Patterson has referred to it as a "[...] sister restaurant".
 Several former Locol employees work at Alta Adams, including chef Keith Corbin, former kitchen manager at Locol.
 Alta Adams has received positive reviews.

 Choi has rejected descriptions of Locol's closure as a "failure" and has indicated there are plans for a "3.0" version of the chain.
 Culinary news website Eater included Locol on its list of "The Saddest Los Angeles Restaurant Closures of 2018".

 Reopening

 Choi announced the restaurant would reopen as a "virtual restaurant" available through delivery app Chewbox in late 2019.
 The service plans to launch ghost kitchens to expand nationally.

+On June 21, 2023, Corbin and Patterson announced that the restaurant would reopen and that Choi would not be involved in the renewed venture.
+On August 8, 2024 the restaurant opened again in its original location, serving a menu of soul food dishes.
+It operates as a non-profit under the Alta Community, a food-related incubator founded to address the issues of food insecurity and job training in the LA area.